Google Claims To Achieve Quantum Supremacy — IBM Pushes Back

 We are excited to announce the results of our quantum supremacy experiment.
 Using a fully programmable, 54-qubit processor, called “Sycamore”, we have performed a calculation in 200 seconds that’s infeasible on the fastest supercomputers.
 Learn more ↓ https://t.co/2qaiPap314— Google AI (@GoogleAI) October 23, 2019

-Pichai likened the success of Sycamore to be the "hello world" moment of quantum computing.
+Pichai called the success of Sycamore the "hello world" moment of quantum computing.

 "With this breakthrough we're now one step closer to applying quantum computing to—for example—design more efficient batteries, create fertilizer using less energy, and figure out what molecules might make effective medicines," Pichai wrote.